- General Information

 For example: Firebird-1.5.2.4634-1_RC1-Win32.exe

-Tip: Turn on the Copy Firebird client
+Tip: Turn on the Copy Firebird

-library to <system> folder option during installation.
+client library to <system> folder option during

 - The Firebird ODBC drivers: